Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 Dylągówka (Di-lon GOOF-ka) is located in the rural gmina (administrative district) of Hyżne (HIZH-neh), which covers 20 square miles and has a population of some 7,000.

-There are around 2,500 gminas in Poland.
-Most are pretty ordinary places, but Hyzne has at least a couple claims to fame.
 One of them, a 13th century victory over Turkic-speaking Mongol invaders known as Tatars, is symbolized in the coat of arms on its flag (at left).
 On either side of the cross are parts of a broken buńczuk, or horsetail ensign, a symbol carried into battle that was made of horsetail hair set on a wooden staff and topped, in this case, with a crescent moon.

 Hyzne's second claim to fame is that it was the childhood home of Władysław Sikorski (1881-1943), a Polish soldier and statesman who led Poland’s government in exile during World War II.
 The school he attended is now the General Władysław Sikorski Primary School.
 Quotations: